DONATE

 • Those in captivity or slavery (Riqab)

-• Fighters in the name of Allah (SWT) (Fisabilillah)
+• Those fighting in the path of Allah (SWT) (Fisabilillah)

-• New Muslims and friends of the Muslim communities (Muallaf)
+• New Muslims and friends of the Muslim community (Muallaf).

 When is Zakat Due?